Other: sweet cinnamon, true cinnamon

 Uses And Preparations

-Dried inner bark as a spice, tea, potpourri, tincture, or powdered and encapsulated.
+Dried inner bark as a spice, tea, potpourri, or tincture.

 Note: Cassia bark is harder, thicker and more rough than true cinnamon.
 It is also more tan whereas true cinnamon is reddish.
 Cassia sticks curl inward from both sides toward the center as they dry.
 True cinnamon has many thin layers of bark.